 WHAT TO EXPECT AFTER HYSTEROSCOPY?

-Patients usually feel a slight pressure in the lower abdomen after the operation, but it subsides before leaving the surgery.
+Patients usually feel a slight pressure in the lower abdomen after the procedure, but it subsides before leaving the surgery.
 Also, minor bleeding that does not exceed the rate of menstrual bleeding stops in a day or two after hysteroscopy.
-Weak analgesics (pain medications - eg Paracetamol tablets, Algifen drops) are usually enough to relieve these pains.
-It is possible to recommend using them before the procedure and thus ensure the duration of their effect during and after hysteroscopy.
+Weak analgesics (pain medications) are usually sufficient to relieve any pain.
+It is possible to recommend using them before the procedure to ensure their effect lasts during and after hysteroscopy.

 After the procedure, most patients can resume normal activity at work or at home the following day after the procedure.
-To minimize the risk of inflammation or infection, it is recommended to only shower, skip bathing or swimming and use tampons for about a week.
+To minimize the risk of inflammation or infection, it is recommended to only shower, avoid bathing or swimming, and not use tampons for about a week.
 Patients who have undergone diagnostic hysteroscopy are advised to avoid sexual intercourse for one to two days after the end of bleeding.
-After operative hysteroscopy, the postoperative regimen is extended for up to three weeks, depending on the extent and type of operation performed.
+After operative hysteroscopy, the postoperative regimen is extended for up to three weeks, depending on the extent and type of procedure performed.

-Although complications after hysteroscopy are rare, the patient should contact their doctor if they bleed excessively or experience symptoms of infection, such as convulsions, fever, chills, and so on, within a few hours to days after the procedure.
+Although complications after hysteroscopy are rare, the patient should contact her doctor if she is bleeding excessively or experiences symptoms of infection, such as convulsions, fever, chills, and so on, within a few hours to days after the procedure.

 HOW SOON AFTER A HYSTEROSCOPY CAN I TRAVEL?The procedure is short, it lasts 5-15 minutes.
 You are released from our clinic about 2 hours after the procedure.
 It is usually not a problem to travel within a few hours after the procedure and it is very well tolerated.